The first weekend of MLB betting provided not only big moments but also a potpourri of betting implications.

 1. Don’t discount the fighters and the longshots

-Teams will fight hard to avoid a three-game sweep.
-Especially in the 60-game environment, in which losing three straight is equivalent to losing between eight and nine in a 162-game campaign.
+Teams will fight hard to avoid a three-game sweep, especially in the 60-game environment, in which losing three straight is equivalent to losing between eight and nine in a 162-game campaign.

-Credit the Seattle Mariners for clawing back from an 0-2 series deficit and a one-run eighth-inning hole against the Houston Astros on Sunday.
+Credit the Seattle Mariners for clawing their way back from an 0-2 series deficit and a one-run eighth-inning hole against the Houston Astros on Sunday.
 The M’s won at a sweet +240 for their backers at FanDuel Sportsbook.

 The Pittsburgh Pirates, +180 at many sportsbooks, shrugged off two abysmal performances against the St. Louis Cardinals and salvaged the Sunday game.